Tom Miner Basin, Montana

 Our Retreat Basecamp

-Our council tipi will be a large, 24 foot diameter tipi with all of the necessary comforts for social gatherings and relaxation.
+Our council tipi is a large, 24 foot diameter tipi with all of the necessary comforts for social gatherings and relaxation.
 Come and go as you please, share stories with fellow guests, and engage in facilitated conversations.

 We understand the importance of basic necessities and have designed a modern yet rustic bathhouse suitable for all of our guests.
-Our bathhouse will be equipped with separate showers and bathrooms for men and women and a centralized hand-washing station.
+Our bathhouse is equipped with separate showers and bathrooms for men and women and a centralized hand-washing station.

 Basecamp is located approximately 1/2 mile from headquarters and will be a hike-in location only.
 Our intent is to draw guests away from the typical retreat experience.
 This will require physical movement every day, but our goal is to create a truly rewarding transition to and from basecamp.
 It is worth sharing that one of the reasons we offer a hike-in only experience comes from a deep understanding that our presence - even on foot - does not go unnoticed by the animal kingdom.
 Our basecamp is located approximately one mile from a known wolf den, has been the grazing grounds of elk, deer, and moose, and is an area that connects commonly used pathways for grizzly bears, fox, and coyotes.
 We travel in groups, we travel light, and we ask all of our guests to carry with them a sense of curiosity AND sensitivity for the animals who share the landscape with us.